GabeThatGuy/BeamNGTransmissionPack/README.md

 ## Transmissions
 ### GDC
 GDC Transmissions are one of the two main focuses of the project.
 The main focus of the GDC was to have a transmission that was customizeable, entertaining, and free from lack of character.
-To do this, I gave it the best shift logic that I have made, which keeps improving with every update, as well as the best of my technologies (see [[#Technologies|below]]).
+To do this, I gave it the best shift logic that I have made, which keeps improving with every update, as well as the best of my technologies.

 ### Hypershift
 Hypershift transmissions are highly advanced iterations of torque-converter automatic transmissions, and are the second main focus of the project.
-You can read more about the specifics of hypershift technology [[#Hypershift Technology|here,]] but the goal was to take the downfalls of a traditional automatic transmission and overcome them, at minimal cost to driving experience and smoothness.
+You can read more about the specifics of hypershift technology down in the technology section.
+The goal was to take the downfalls of a traditional automatic transmission and overcome them, at minimal cost to driving experience and smoothness.
 ### CVT
 The goal of CVT transmissions is usually to get the best fuel efficiency possible, but my CVTs are tuned for throttle response and peak power on demand.
 Fuel efficiency is good too, due to the nature of CVT transmissions, but that wasn't the main focus.
 My CVTs are capable of handling huge amounts of torque, so they're ideal for towing heavy loads up hills, or you can pair them with a big V8 to get some insane quarter mile times.